 What you'll have at the end

-By the end of this guide your machine will be running a long-lived Python process that automatically buys BTC on schedule using your exchange API key, logs every trade to a local SQLite database, and (if you enable it) sweeps accumulated sats to your hardware wallet without you touching it.
+By the end of this guide your machine will be running a long-lived Python process that automatically buys BTC on schedule using your exchange API key, logs every trade to a local SQLite database, and lets you sweep accumulated sats to your hardware wallet from the dashboard whenever the balance is big enough that the on-chain fee is a small fraction.

 The Free tier gives you: